-- 3. Complainants must send us the ad to which their complaint refers (for complaints about on-line ads, the complainant should obtain a screen shot of the page or pages that relate to the complaint or otherwise secure a cached copy of the website) or a note of where and when it appeared.
-If we do not receive a copy of the ad itself and are unable to locate a copy from the information provided, or if the content of the ad has changed since the complainant saw it, we might not be able to act. - 4.
-There is no charge to the complainant. - 5.
-Repetitive or excessive complainants can adversely impact our ability to effectively serve all of our customers and stakeholders.
+5. Complainants who make repetitive or excessive numbers of complaints can adversely impact our ability to effectively serve all of our customers and stakeholders.
 If appropriate we may stop accepting complaints from such complainants.
-Any such restriction will be applied proportionately and will be time limited.
+Any such restriction will be applied proportionately.
 We will communicate with affected complainants before a restriction is applied.
 Abusive behaviour towards our staff will not be tolerated under any circumstances and may result in us refusing to accept further complaints and/or referring such behaviour to the police or other appropriate authority.